 Luc-André Granier M.D., Ph.D.

-Philippe has more than 20 years’ of life science investment experience.
-He is Deputy Chief – Life Sciences Investment at Bpifrance.
+Philippe Boucheron has more than twenty years of life science investment experience and currently serves as Deputy Chief of Life Sciences Investment at Bpifrance.

-In 2013, CDC Entreprises, FSI and Oséo merged to create Bpifrance.
-Since then, he is deputy chief of the Life Sciences Investment Business Unit and sits on Bpifrance Investissement’s Committee.
-Philippe Boucheron also sits on the boards of Ademtech, Integragen, SSI, ART, Supersonic Imagine and CorWave.
-Philippe Boucheron holds an engineering degree in Biochemical Engineering and Microbial genetics from the Institut National des Sciences Appliquées in Toulouse, a MSc in Biochemical Engineering from the Ecole Polytechnique.
+CDC Entreprises, FSI and Oséo merged to create Bpifrance in 2013.
+Since then, Philippe has served as Deputy Chief of the Life Sciences Investment Business Unit and sits on the company’s Investment Committee.
+He also serves on the boards of Ademtech, Integragen, SSI, ART, Supersonic Imagine and CorWave.

 Françoise Brunner-Ferber Ph.D.